// INDIAN HILL, OH · PUBLIC SCHOOL DISTRICT · DIGITAL SIGNAGE

 Same standard applies to every commercial digital-signage job we take: design around what the customer is actually showing, not what the spec sheet says the room could theoretically do.

-Need digital signage for a school, lobby, restaurant, or corporate space — without the matrix-processor bill?
+Need digital signage for a school, lobby, restaurant, or corporate space without unnecessary matrix complexity?